k2-fsa/text_search/usage.md

 make -j
 make test

-# set PYTHONPATH so that you can use "import text_search"
+# set PYTHONPATH so that you can use "import textsearch"

 export PYTHONPATH=$PWD/../textsearch/python:$PWD/lib:$PYTHONPATH
 ```